-- (a) Construction. - (1) The developer shall extend sanitary sewer systems to each lot in a subdivision in conformance with the requirements of the responsible sewer district and the Standard Specifications.
-The developer shall install main sewer lines and laterals throughout the entire subdivision, extending to the farthest boundaries thereof or beyond as determined by the City, or appropriate sewer district to be necessary to provide service. - (2) All sanitary sewer trenches within Sandy City rights-of-way shall be compacted in conformance with the Standard Specifications.
+- (1) The developer shall extend sanitary sewer systems to each lot in a subdivision in conformance with the requirements of the responsible sewer district and the Sandy City Standard Specifications and Details for Municipal Construction (SCSSDMC).
+The developer shall install main sewer lines and laterals throughout the entire subdivision, extending to the farthest boundaries thereof or beyond as determined by the City, or appropriate sewer district to be necessary to provide service. - (2) All sanitary sewer trenches within Sandy City rights-of-way shall be compacted in conformance with the Sandy City-Standard Specifications and Details for Municipal Construction.
 All trenches located outside of Sandy City rights-of-way located beneath the driveway or within five feet of any public improvement shall be backfilled in 12-inch maximum lifts and mechanically compacted.
 Backfill and compaction operations shall be certified in writing to the City Engineer by the developer/builder through his licensed professional prior to the City issuing a Certificate of Occupancy.
 The developer shall locate and mark at the property line the location of the ends of sanitary sewer laterals.
 All new dwellings shall connect to proper sanitary facilities.
-This shall be reviewed as part of the building permit process. - (3) All trenches for utility installation within Sandy City rights-of-way shall be compacted in conformance with the Standard Specifications.
+This shall be reviewed as part of the building permit process. - (3) All trenches for utility installation within Sandy City rights-of-way shall be compacted in conformance with the Sandy City Standard Specifications-and Details for Municipal Construction (SCSSDMC).
 All trenches located outside of Sandy City rights-of-way located beneath the driveway or within five feet of any public improvement shall be backfilled in 12-inch maximum lifts and mechanically compacted.
-Backfill and compaction operations shall be certified in writing to the City Engineer by the developer/builder through his licensed professional prior to the City issuing a Certificate of Occupancy. - (b) Connection. - (1) Mandatory.
-The owner or occupant of real property on which a building has been or is being constructed shall connect such building to the sewer system within 60 days after receiving written notice from the District or City that facilities of the sewer system are available for connection to the building, if any part of such facilities of the sewer system are available for connection to the building, or if any part of such facilities is situated within 300 feet of any point of any property line of such property.
+Backfill and compaction operations shall be certified in writing to the City Engineer by the developer/builder through his licensed professional prior to the City issuing a Certificate of Occupancy.